djudd/human-name/README.md

 # Performance

-As of version 1.0, the fast path (roughly, two space-separated, titlecase ASCII words) for name parsing takes ~250ns and does not heap-allocate.
+As of version 2.0, the fast path (roughly, two space-separated, titlecase ASCII words) for name parsing takes ~200ns on my M1 Macbook and does not heap-allocate.
 Comparing two simple names for consistency takes ~100ns if the surname hash matches, and ~1ns otherwise.
 Pathological cases for either can take an order of magnitude longer.

 # Contributing